RTEMS/rtems-docs/c-user/scheduling-concepts/background.rst

-The most significant task scheduling modification mechanism is the ability for the user to assign a priority level to each individual task when it is created and to alter a task's priority at run-time.
-The maximum priority level depends on the configured scheduler.
-A lower priority level means higher priority (higher importance).
-The maximum priority level of the default uniprocessor scheduler is 255.
+The most significant task scheduling modification mechanism is the ability for the user to assign a priority level to each individual task when it is created and to alter a task's priority at run-time, see :ref:`TaskPriority`.

 .. index:: preemption